Hearty and healthy veggie-packed vegan corn chowder. Blended up corn, potato, and coconut milk make the chowder base for this super delicious meal!

 Not only could I enjoy his homemade clam chowder without feeling sick, but it inspired me to work my own magic in the substitutions department.
 Nothing like a big brother to draw you a map to the Eightfold Path of Chowder Enlightenment.

-I know, I know…it’s hard to believe something so seemingly fun-less could be so good, but you guys, it truly is.
+I know, I knowโฆitโs hard to believe something so seemingly fun-less could be so good, but you guys, it truly is.
+This hearty vegan corn chowder is amazing during the cooler months and happens to be the most delicious corn chowder I’ve tried!

-Plus, it won’t make you curl up in a food coma and beg the chowder higher-ups for forgiveness.
+Plus, it wonโt make you curl up in a food coma and beg the chowder higher-ups for forgiveness and the whole family will love it!

 How to Make Gluten-Free Dairy-Free Chowder: